 Tailsitter vertical take-off and landing

-Same as JOUAV CW-40, the WingOne Gen II relies on vertical take-off and landing (VTOL) to offer the flexibility and ease of use of a multi-rotor drone together with the range and stability of a fixed-wing drone.
-Unlike CW-40, it takes off and lands on its tail, avoiding damage to aircraft from belly landings.
+Same as JOUAV CW-15, the WingOne Gen II relies on vertical take-off and landing (VTOL) to offer the flexibility and ease of use of a multi-rotor drone together with the range and stability of a fixed-wing drone.
+Unlike CW-15, it takes off and lands on its tail, avoiding damage to aircraft from belly landings.
+But the large exposure of the fuselage and wings makes this tailsitter VTOL less maneuverable and more susceptible to wind interference, especially during takeoff and landing

 Efficient fixed-wing flight